programmfabrik/fylr-plugin-custom-data-type-goobi/README.md

 The Plugins uses <http://my-goobi.tld/api/processes/search> for the autocomplete-suggestions and additional informations about the goobi-processes.

+## installation

+The latest version of this plugin can be found [here](https://github.com/programmfabrik/fylr-plugin-custom-data-type-goobi/releases/latest/download/customDataTypeGoobi.zip).

+The ZIP can be downloaded and installed using the plugin manager, or used directly (recommended).

+Github has an overview page to get a list of [all releases](https://github.com/programmfabrik/fylr-plugin-custom-data-type-goobi/releases/).

+## requirements
+This plugin requires https://github.com/programmfabrik/fylr-plugin-commons-library.
+In order to use this Plugin, you need to add the [commons-library-plugin](https://github.com/programmfabrik/fylr-plugin-commons-library) to your pluginmanager.

 ## configuration

 As defined in `manifest.yml` this datatype can be configured: